<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 line of stars.png

-After you have written down your thoughts, take a few minutes to send emails to the faculty and staff who you’ve spoken to.
-Then, when you return home, it’s a good idea to send them a handwritten thank you note as well and include specific things you spoke about or specific topics from the class that you found interesting.
-In addition, do not judge an entire college on the tourguide alone.
-Often times, students will not like a college because they didn’t like the tour guide.
-Remember the tour guide is one person out of thousands on the campus.
+After you write down your thoughts, take a few minutes to email the faculty and staff to whom you’ve spoken.
+Then, when you return home, it’s a good idea to send them a handwritten thank you note and include specific things you spoke about or topics from the class that you found interesting.
+In addition, do not judge an entire college on the tour guide alone.
+Oftentimes, students will not like a college because they don’t like the tour guide.
+Remember the tour guide is one person out of hundreds to thousands on the campus.
 Instead of focusing on that person, use the time on campus to evaluate all aspects of the college.

 Learn the next steps in your college journey - Scoir College Planning Guide